 How To Fail In Scotland

-A long-held wish was to see the standing circles of Brodgar, a 5000-year-old ring of standing circles on the Isle of Orkney, which lies north of Scotland in the North Sea.
+A long-held wish has been to see the standing circles of Brodgar, a 5000-year-old ring of stones on the Isle of Orkney, which lies north of Scotland in the North Sea.

-There are more than one stone circle and standing stone locations around Scotland but since the first stone circles I heard about (outside of Stone Henge) were those on Orkney, it was those stone circles I must see, no other would do!
+There are many stone circle and standing stone locations around Scotland but since these were the first stone circles I heard about, it was these stone circles I must see, no other would do!

 It didn’t take long to discover that travel in Scotland during peak travel season doesn’t allow much scope for spontaneity.

-Accommodation is booked well in advance and vacancies would disappear before your eyes.
+Accommodation is booked well in advance, vacancies would disappear before your eyes, and summer of 2022 Covid staff shortages compounded an already tight season.

-So, by the time I decided to go to Orkney on my already naively spontaneous Scottish diversion, I was left without any illusions about the need to do more than two or three-day-ahead planning.
-That might have worked earlier in the season but not now, and not here.
+So, by the time I decided to go to Orkney, any naïve illusions about the need to do more than two or three-day-ahead planning were stripped from me.
+That might have worked earlier, but not here, not now.

-Standing outside a fully booked hostel on a rainy Scottish evening in some far-flung Scottish town with nowhere to sleep was a consequence of poor planning I had witnessed, and did not want to replicate!
+Standing outside a fully booked hostel on a rainy Scottish evening in some far-flung Scottish town with nowhere to sleep was a consequence of those naïve illusions I had witnessed and didn’t want to replicate.

 Thurso is such a far-flung town, being on the far north coast of mainland Scotland.
-It has an Orkney ferry service leaving from a few kilometres out of town and a train station.
-There are other tour operations from other towns like Aberdeen, but a do-it-yourself adventure is always my preference.
+It has an Orkney ferry service and is accessible by train.

-The route from Inverness to Thurso runs along the northeast coast, literally only metres from the beaches at times.
+The route from Inverness to Thurso runs along the northeast coast, sometimes literally only metres from the beaches.

 Thurso has that sleepy and deserted this-was-a-place-back-in-the-day-but-now-seagulls-outnumber-humans feel.